 My Prison Story

-My seven years as a prison wife.
+My seven years as a prison wife, and the aftermath.

 I’ll start at the beginning, for context.

-I grew up in rural southern Oregon, went to college at UC Davis, and then moved back to Oregon and eventually landed in Portland.
+I grew up in rural southern Oregon, went to college in California, and then moved back to Oregon and eventually landed in Portland.
 I spent most of my 20s working on emotional wounds from a dysfunctional family background and building a web design and hosting business.
 I took a lot of personal growth workshops and even trainings for life coaches and therapists, and while I was passionate about it, it never quite felt like a fit to pursue it as my career.
 (Careers in general have never felt like a good fit for me, to be honest.)

 By the time I was in my early thirties, I had surrounded myself with a community of people who were all pursuing healing and growth, and we all spoke a kind of similar language and had a shared understanding of how we thought the world worked.
 It felt safe and protected, and I largely ignored what was happening in the news or in the “real world”.
 It felt like a kind of healing egg or bubble that I needed for a time, but it was also starting to feel stagnant and unreal.

 I felt like I was missing something important, but I didn’t know what.

 I’ve always been driven by trying to figure out “what’s really going on here”–what is the deepest truth about reality, why does so much suffering happen, and how could we transform the world to be a more compassionate, supportive place that nurtured people instead of wounding them.
 At the time, all my thoughts were focused on individual healing and transformation, and I was dismissive of political solutions.
 I thought if everyone could just heal themselves, the world would be transformed.